Olive Cook: Early life

+Book, and several books on places and buildings, two of which - "English Cottages and Farmhouses" and "English Abbeys and Priories" - were written in conjunction with the photographer Edwin Smith, whom she married in 1954.

+Cook also wrote the seminal book "Movement in Two Dimensions", an authoritative research on the pre-cinema technologies of optical toys and chronophotography.

 Career

 After Cambridge, Cook worked for the publishers Chatto and Windus as a typographer.
 She moved to the National Gallery, where she was employed as supervisor of publications, under Kenneth Clark, and was involved in the removal of its collections to Blaenau Ffestiniog in anticipation of World War II.
 During the war some of her watercolours were acquired for the Recording Britain project.

 After the war, Cook worked as a freelance writer and artist.
-In 1948 she wrote the guidebook Suffolk which were illustrated by Rowland Suddaby (part of the Vision of England series), and in 1953 the Cambridgeshire: Aspects of a County in 1953.
+In 1948 she wrote the guidebook Suffolk which was illustrated by Rowland Suddaby (part of the Vision of England series), and in 1953 the Cambridgeshire: Aspects of a County in 1953.
 She married the photographer Edwin Smith in 1954.
 She published Breckland in 1956, in the Regional Books series.

 Cook often worked in conjunction with her husband, Edwin Smith, providing the text in books where he took the photographs, such as Leonard Russell's annual The Saturday Book from 1944 to the 1960s, the English Parish Churches series (1950), English Cottages and Farmhouses (1954), English Abbeys and Priories (1961) and The Wonders of Italy (1963).

 Cook was part of the campaign against the building of Stansted Airport, and wrote The Stansted Affair, published in 1967, with a foreword by John Betjeman, and reviewed as a "telling angry indictment".